 Are these the marks of a “good” system?

 And you know what?
 It works.
 It doesn’t just kind of work; it works great.
 In fact, it works so well that UNIX has been the dominant force in operating systems since its inception.
 Windows may be more common on desktop and laptop computers today, but Linux (which runs most servers), macOS, and Android (which runs most smartphones) are all based on the foundation of the UNIX of the 60’s and 70’s.
 A few new things have been tacked on, but the basic design is exactly the same.

 Richard Gabriel, in his fascinating 1996 collection of essays, Patterns of Software:

 “UNIX designers probably thought that it was OK for computers to be like anything else – lousy – and they were right.”

 UNIX became so popular because it worked, and it started working immediately.
-The first versions were even more finicky and harder to use, but they was out there, providing flexibility that could work around their faults and support on many different kinds of computers at a time when very few operating systems were designed for specific kinds of hardware.
+The first versions were even more finicky and harder to use, but they were out there, providing flexibility that could work around their faults and support on many different types of computers at a time when very few operating systems were designed for more than one type of computer.